 This week, we’ve collected 17 defining Hemp quotes that have stood the test of time.

 By now, it’s no secret that Hemp has been a powerful ally of human development throughout history.
-As a testament to this, there are many highly influential historical figures who have praised Hemp in various ways.
+As a testament to this, there are many highly influential historical figures who have given praise in many quotes throughout history.
 But what’s incredible about this plant goes much deeper than just the people who acknowledged it; The countless ways it can be used are the most impressive part.

 Whether it’s for relaxation, sequestering of carbon dioxide from our atmosphere, or any of the numerous ways that Hemp could help provide relief for unsustainable practices, one thing is for certain: Hemp can help save the world.